shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

-### Airlines:
+### Who to fly with:

-* Air Transat – normally the cheapest (I’ve flown with them a few times, they have two types of planes.
-One has personal TV and decent legroom, the other plane doesn’t have either)
+* Air Transat are normally the cheapest airline.
+(I’ve flown with them a few times, they have two types of planes: One has a personal TV and decent legroom, the other plane doesn’t have either)
 * Sun Wing (budget airline but I’ve never used them)
 * All other standard airlines (Air Canada, BA, America Airlines etc)

-### Hotels:
+### Where to stay:
 Hotel booking:

 * For the beginning part of your trip, please book your stay in Toronto up to and including Saturday night